dojo/docs/dojox/mvc/at.rst

     <input data-dojo-type="dijit/form/DateTextBox"
      data-dojo-props="value: at(model, 'value')">

-The constraints attribute in the non-editable UI showing date is passed as the 2nd parameter of format/parse functions.
+The constraints attribute in the non-editable UI showing date is passed as the 2nd parameter to format/parse functions.

 See :ref:`dojox/mvc/sync:Data converter <dojox/mvc/sync#data-converter>` for more details.